Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kangaroo, king, and kitten.

 - Take turns choosing a picture card.

-- Have your child underline the letter K every time it appears in the list of things that King K keeps.
+- Have your child circle the letter K every time it appears in the list of things that King K keeps.

-- Have your child say the /k/ sound each time he/she underlines a letter.
+- Have your child say the /k/ sound each time he or she circles a letter.

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.